WilliamThyer/williamthyer.github.io/_pages/about.md

 Current work
 ======
-I'm currently doing a summer data science internship at SparkNeuro.
 I started my PhD in the summer of 2018.
 My research is currently focused on "decoding" visual working memory load from EEG signal using machine learning techniques.
 I am also interested in developing more sensitive methods for EEG classification using neural networks.
+I'm currently doing a summer data science internship at SparkNeuro where I use artificial intelligence to diagnose and monitor neurological disorders.

 Contact info
 ======